phonegap/blog/_posts/blog/2015/2015-04-28-phonegap-app-desktop-0-1-5.md

 PhoneGap Desktop App 0.1.5 Beta is now available!

-## Installation ##
+## Installation

 Download and install the PhoneGap Desktop App 0.1.5 Beta release:

 - __OS X__: Download [PhoneGap Desktop 0.1.5 for OS X](https://github.com/phonegap/phonegap-app-desktop/releases/download/0.1.5/PhoneGapDesktop.dmg)
 - __Windows__: Download [PhoneGap Desktop 0.1.5 for Windows](https://github.com/phonegap/phonegap-app-desktop/releases/download/0.1.5/PhoneGapSetup.exe)

-_Due to an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the download links provided above._
+_Note:_ Due to an issue with PhoneGap Desktop's auto-updater, we recommend that you manually update using the download links provided above.

-## What's New ##
+## What's New

 This release focuses on adding auto-updates for OS X. After downloading and installing the release, all future releases will be auto-updated when the app is opened.